 Florida wants him, Mississippi wants to keep him, and now LSU will attempt to lure him away from both programs.

-Kiffin would immediately make the offense better, and that's something the Tigers desperately need in an explosive SEC.
+Kiffin would immediately improve the offense, and that's something the Tigers desperately need in the explosive SEC.

 Jon Sumrall